Phase diagram of a one-dimensional Ising model with an anomalous Z_2 symmetry: Numerical methods

 The order parameter of the $\mathbb Z_2$ symmetry in this model is the average magnetization per site $m=\frac1L\sum_iZ_i$, where $Z_i$ is Pauli Z operator on the site $i$ (this can still be used as the order parameter despite of the anomaly, because of the form of the ``patch charge operator'' in this model~\cite{chatterjee2022algebra}).
 We use the binder ratio $U$,

 to locate the phase transition point.

 During our calculation, we find that if we set the parameter $h_2$ to a relatively large value, the model will always be in the FM phase.
-On the other hand, when the parameter $h_2=0$, the model Hamiltonian \eqref{202226} has the special property that the classical FM state is always an exact eigenstate.
+On the other hand, when the parameter $h_2=0$, the model becomes exactly solvable as discussed in Sec.~\ref{sec:model} and in Appendix~\ref{app:exactly solvable model}.
+In addition, Hamiltonian \eqref{202226} with $h_2=0$ has the special property that the classical FM state is always an exact eigenstate.
 Consequently, this state will remain to be the exact ground state for $h_1$ smaller than a critical value, and this special property may affect the phase transition.
-Thus, we set the parameter to a small but nonvanishing value $h_2=0.3$ (while fixing $J_z=1$) in the following calculation.
+Thus, we set the parameter to a small but nonvanishing value $h_2=0.3$ (while fixing $J_z=1$) in the most parts of Sec.~\ref{sec:results}.

 To determine what type of the CFT this model belongs to, we need to compute the central charge, which is the main characteristic of CFT.
 We can obtain it from the entanglement entropy of the model.
 For a one dimensional quantum system with a length $L$ and a peroidic boundary condition, the entanglement entropy $S_E$ should follow a linear scaling with the conformal distance $\tilde{l}$~\cite{calabrese2004entanglement},